marcocattai/MCCoreDataStack/README.md

 ##Introduction:

-EUCoreDataStack makes it easy to deal with CoreData data.

-It is a very simple, thread safe, swift library that helps you dig into CoreData Framework.
+It is a very simple, thread safe, swift library that helps you dig into the CoreData Framework.
-I have created it for a personal project and it on my personal library since February 2016.
+I have created it for a personal project and it is on my personal library since February 2016.

 Hopefully here it will be useful to other developers that hopefully will contribute to it.
-Fell free to create pull requests.
+Feel free to create pull requests.
 Thank you in advance for that.
 ####MCCoreDataStackManager

-This class includes all the basic functionalities to setup a core data Stack.
+This class includes all the basic functionalities to setup a CoreData Stack.
 It uses the approach described by Core Data guru Marcus Zarra which builds on the above Parent/Child method but adds an additional context exclusively for writing to disk.
 A lenghty write operation might block the main thread for a short time causing the UI to freeze.
 This smart approach uncouples the writing into its own private queue and keeps the UI smooth.

 ![alt tag](https://dl.dropboxusercontent.com/u/7201536/model.png)

 ####MCCoreDataRepository
- This class includes an helper method to setup a coredataStack using MCCoreDataStackManager.
+ This class includes an helper method to setup a CoreDataStack using MCCoreDataStackManager.
 This class provides basic functionalities to create, delete and fetch NSManagedObjects.

 ##Integrate in your existing project